-You’ve found the perfect choice for your new shower wall tile or bathroom floor, and you’re ready to start your install!
+You’ve found the perfect choice for your new shower wall or bathroom floor tile, and you’re ready to start your install!
 It’s a common assumption among homeowners that tiles are waterproof and water can’t pass through tiles and into the substrate once grout has set.

 Unfortunately, that’s only partly true.

 While tiles themselves are largely water resistant, tiled areas are fairly porous thanks to the surrounding grout.
 While treating grout joints with penetrating sealers can slow down water intrusion, it will not eliminate it completely.